radistmorse/KSPPreciseManeuver/README.md

 NOTES:
 --------------
 Works with KSP 1.0.5
+Development version 1.1

 BUILD:
 --------------
 .NET v3.5 is required.
 Both Visual Studio on windows and Monodevelop on linux are able to build the project.
 Just open the .csproj file.
-Three files must be present in the project root directory:
+The libraries are expected to be found in /Libs folder:
 ```
 UnityEngine.dll
+UnityEngine.UI.dll
 Assembly-CSharp.dll
 Assembly-CSharp-firstpass.dll
+KSPUtil.dll
 ```
-All three files can be taken from the KSP_Data/Managed directory of your KSP installation.
+All five files can be taken from the KSP_Data/Managed directory of your KSP installation.

 INSTALLATION:
 --------------
-Put the PreciseManeuver.dll library into GameData/PreciseManeuver folder inside your KSP installation.
+Put the PreciseManeuver.dll and PreciseManeuver.UI.dll library into GameData/PreciseManeuver folder inside your KSP installation.
+Also, you will need the AssetBundle file with unity prefabs, which can be generated in Unity Editor from prefabs in /Prefabs folder.

 USAGE:
 --------------